avalind/LOHHLA/README.md

 * More error checks and robustness -- although there's probably still room for improvement here
 * More informative tabular output.
-The added 'message' column will display why certain alleles may have failed, so you donøt necessarily have to go through the log files in case a sample/allele fails (due to e.g. homozygosity or lack of coverage in the matched normal bam)
+The added 'message' column will display why certain alleles may have failed, so you don¬øt necessarily have to go through the log files in case a sample/allele fails (due to e.g. homozygosity or lack of coverage in the matched normal bam)
 * Solved some potential numerical problems in the code, e.g. I encountered a division